Herpes is a very common infection caused by two different but closely related

 These infections has plagued humanity since ancient times, causing skin infections such as herpes labialis and genital herpes.
 Disease symptoms often interfere with every-day activities and occasionally these infections are the cause of life-threatening or sight-impairing disease, especially in neonates and the immuno-compromised patient population.
 After infection the virus persists for life in neurons of the host in a latent form, periodically reactivating and often resulting in significant psychosocial distress for the patient.

-In the USA in 2013, the eight most common STIs are chlamydia, gonorrhea, syphilis, herpes, human papillomavirus (HPV), hepatitis B, HIV, and trichomoniasis.
+In the USA in 2015, the eight most common STIs were chlamydia, gonorrhea, syphilis, herpes, human papillomavirus (HPV), hepatitis B, HIV, and trichomoniasis.

 Genital Herpes natural treatment, home remedy